-I tapped the minds of many successful and struggling artists for their best advice so that YOU, dear reader, needn’t make some of the mistakes I have made (they’re in there too!)
-Some very dear friends, who I have known for many years, and who give away their secrets within its pages, have “made it” since the book was published (may we all be so fortunate!) – including the inspiring examples of actor Graham McTavish, who some of you may now know as Dougal in the successful (and amazing) Starz Channel TV series Outlander and the Saint of Killers in Preacher; Renee Knight, author of bestseller Disclaimer, multi award-winning author, the late, Mal Peet, best selling author and historian Alex Kershaw and best selling novelist Veronica Henry whose romance novels are like getting into bed with a hot toddy and a fluffy hot water bottle when it’s cold and wet outside.
+But why should you listen to Graham?
+Well, there are things in this book that I haven’t found anywhere else.
+It deals with money, relationships, artistic process, how to get started, how to keep going, agents and managers, family, and more.
+There’s even an entire chapter on jealousy.
+I tapped the minds of many successful and struggling artists for their best advice so that you needn’t make the same mistakes.
+Some of my very best friends, who give away their secrets within its pages, have “made it” since the book was published (may we all be so fortunate!): Graham McTavish; Renee Knight, best selling author of twisty-turny novels Disclaimer (now also an upcoming Apple TV series directed by Oscar-winner Alfonso Cuaron) and The Secretary; multi award-winning author, the late, Mal Peet; best selling author and historian Alex Kershaw; and best selling romance novelist Veronica Henry, whose books are like getting into bed with a hot toddy and a fluffy hot water bottle when it’s quietly snowing outside.
 I hope you find it useful.